Baby monitor guides

 Baby monitor app permissions: microphone, camera, and what should raise questions

-A practical framework for microphone, camera, local-network access, and the extra permissions that should immediately raise questions.
+A practical way to check microphone, camera, local-network access, and extra permissions that should make you suspicious.

 Read guide →